cjbearman/xbee-wifi-spi-arduino/README.md

 Technicaly 3.5Mhz can be achieved, exactly, on Arduino Due - I have tested this without issue.

-Due to the lower primary clock speed and more limited divisor options on the ATMEGA based boards, you are probably limited to using either 2Mhz or attempting overclocking to 4Mhz (3.5 Mhz is the max speed per spec sheet).
+Due to the lower primary clock speed and more limited divisor options on the ATMEGA based boards, you are probably limited to using 2Mhz as a maximum unless you're using a non-standard crystal.
+I have tried overclocking to 4Mhz without success.

 Primary Functions
 =================